- Choose Search > View all issues.

-If the advanced search is shown instead of the basic search, click Basic (next to theicon).
+If the advanced search is shown instead of basic, click Switch to basic.

-- If you are searching against a field and can't find the field you want, or the field is displaying greyed out text, see the Troubleshooting section below.
+If you're searching against a field and can't find the field you want, or the field is displaying greyed out text, see the Troubleshooting section below.

 What can stop me from switching between basic and advanced search?